dmitriz/webpack-wish-list/README.md

 ## What can I say?
-Forget the Docs and read [this book](http://survivejs.com/webpack_react/), it will save you a lot of time.
+Forget the Docs and read [this book](http://survivejs.com/webpack_react/), it is awesome and will save you a lot of time.
 But could our journey have been easier?
 I think it could.